Skip to Content

 • The candy you sell packaged with your products should be store bought.

-• The expiration/best by date should be current and not expired.
+• The expiration/best by date should be current, not expired, and the expiration date should be clearly visible.

 • The candy should be sold sealed in the manufacturer package.